google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the sine of X. Never fails.
+Computes the sine of X where X is specified in radians.
+Never fails.

 ### SINH